clayrisser/node-log-benchmarks/RESULTS.md

 ## Syslog TCP

+For the forth set of test results, we benchmarked the performance of the libraries when sending the logs to syslog over TCP.

+Again, notice that each test result contains two times, _unblocked_  and _done_.
+This is because the libraries sometimes asyncronously send the logs to syslog.

 #### log4js

 |             | 1 CPU       | 1 CPU   | 1 CPU       | 8 CPUs      | 8 CPUs  | 8 CPUs      |